rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \end{array}
 $$

-- *motivation*: concise notation for zipping two vectors.
+\motivnot it is a concise notation for zipping two vectors.

 \begin{definition}[New Wires]
 A function that yields new output wires for a gate from the current state's UUID.